 THIS DATE IN HISTORY: Sept.
 19

-1992: The much-anticipated debut of Eric Lindros takes place with the Philadelphia Flyers in a preseason game against the Quebec Nordiques at the Spectrum.
-Lindros has a goal and an assist in Philadelphia's 4-3 victory.
+1992: Eric Lindros makes his much-anticipated NHL debut with the Philadelphia Flyers in a preseason game against the Quebec Nordiques at the Spectrum.
+Lindros doesn't disappoint; he has a goal and an assist in Philadelphia's 4-3 victory.

 He finishes his rookie season with 75 points (41 goals, 34 assists) and 147 penalty minutes in 61 games.
 Lindros retires on Nov.
-8, 2007 after a 13-year career with the Flyers, Rangers, Toronto Maple Leafs and Dallas Stars, and is elected to the Hockey Hall of Fame in 2016.
+8, 2007, after a 13-year career with the Flyers, Rangers, Toronto Maple Leafs and Dallas Stars, and is inducted into the Hockey Hall of Fame in 2016.

-1990: The Pittsburgh Penguins defeat Wayne Gretzky and the Los Angeles Kings 5-3 in a preseason game at St. Petersburg, Fla.
-The game draws an announced crowd of 25,581 fans to the Suncoast Dome, then the largest for any NHL game.
+1990: The Pittsburgh Penguins defeat Wayne Gretzky and the Los Angeles Kings 5-3 in a preseason game at St. Petersburg, Florida.
+The game draws an announced crowd of 25,581 fans to the Suncoast Dome (now Tropicana Field), then the largest for any NHL game.

-1991: Toronto Maple Leafs general manager Cliff Fletcher brings in some Stanley Cup experience in a trade with the Edmonton Oilers.
-Fletcher acquires goaltender Grant Fuhr and forwards Glenn Anderson and Craig Berube, giving up forwards Vincent Damphousse and Scott Thornton, defenseman Luke Richardson and goaltender Peter Ing.
+1991: Toronto brings in some Stanley Cup experience in a trade with the Edmonton Oilers.
+General manager Cliff Fletcher acquires goalie Grant Fuhr and forwards Glenn Anderson and Craig Berube, giving up forwards Vincent Damphousse and Scott Thornton, defenseman Luke Richardson and goalie Peter Ing.

-1998: The Nashville Predators make their NHL debut with a 4-2 preseason win against the Florida Panthers in a game played in Huntsville, Ala.
+1998: The Nashville Predators make their NHL debut with a 4-2 preseason win against the Florida Panthers in a game played in Huntsville, Alabama.
 Marian Cisar scores the Predators' first goal.